Public Service Leadership Model

 The standard for effective federal leadership

-To help government leaders take advantage of the opportunity they have been given to improve our country, we developed the Public Service Leadership Model.
-This model is the new standard for effective federal leadership.
-It identifies the core values leaders must prioritize, and the critical competencies they must master to achieve their agencies’ missions and desired impact.
+That’s why we developed the Public Service Leadership Model, the standard for effective federal leadership.
+The model identifies the four core values leaders must prioritize, and the critical competencies they must demonstrate, to achieve their agencies’ missions and desired impact.
 By using the model, leaders can evaluate their performance, assess their leadership progress and chart a course for self-improvement.Our Article in Harvard Business Review Call to Action from our Government Leadership Advisory Council

 Leaders can use the model as a guide to steer their growth and make decisions at different stages of their careers.
 Agencies can use the model as a standard for building and measuring overall leadership effectiveness.